Skip to main content

 Purpose

-Registering your application with Pleo enables it to participate in the OAuth 2.0 flow.
-This establishes your application’s identity and defines redirect URIs and scopes.
+Registering an OAuth 2.0 client for your integration enables it to participate in the OAuth 2.0 flow.

 Input

-• Application details (name, URI, terms, privacy policy)
+• Integration details (name, URI, terms, privacy policy)

 • Postman redirect URI